the-hideout/stash/README.md

 ### Create a Disord Bot

-Before you can test the bot out locally, you will need to create a Discord bot to authenticate with.
+Before you can test the bot locally, you will need to create a Discord bot.

 Create your bot: